earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/co-floods-1-intro/2016-12-06-erosion-01-intro-co-floods.md

 * Open Google Earth
 * Double click on the `.KMZ` file that you downloaded above.
 It should open in Google Earth.

-> NOTE: the KMZ file might not be automatically associated with Google Earth.
-If double clicking doesn't work, go to File --> Open in Google Earth.
-Navigate to the location of your downloaded file (~Documents/data/co-flood/locations) and open it.
+<i fa fa-star></i>**Tip:** the `.kmz` file may not be automatically associated with Google Earth.
+If
+double clicking doesn't automatically open Google Earth, then Open Google Earth, go to File --> Open in Google Earth.
+Navigate to the location of your downloaded file (`~Documents/data/co-flood/locations`) and open it.
+{: .notice }

-* Once you have the kml open, notice it is listed in the Temporary Places section of the  `places` window.
+* Once you have the `.kmz` file open, notice it is listed in the Temporary Places section of the  `places` window.
 It should automatically zoom you into to an area in North Boulder, Colorado.
 If it doesn't double click on the text `Locations of Significant Damage`.
 * Click on the show historical imagery button in google earth